CosmosContracts/hack-juno/README.md

 4. **Maintenance:**

    Extra rewards will be given for being responsive to the community, fixing bugs, doing audits, upgrading contracts, etc.

-**BONUS ROUND: community choice awards (will be voted on chain).**

-## How to earn points

-1. **Write smart contracts**

-   The most points will be given to individuals or teams that create useful Smart Contracts.

-2. **Make docs, videos, stack overflow responses, blog posts, etc.**

-   For the Cosmos ecosystem take off, we need also need tutorials and documentation.
-Standout examples of Juno related content will receive rewards.
-The community will also be able to nominate standout members.

 ### Some examples of smart contracts we would like to see